cfpb/design-system/docs/pages/heading-hierarchy.md

           </header>
     variation_group_description: The heading variations below have specific use cases.
 use_cases: ""
-content_guidelines: |-
+guidelines: |-
   * Headings should be sentence case.
   * Do not include punctuation in headings.
   * Keep headings to one line on desktop when possible.
 behavior: >-
   #### Spacing for web headings